paul-paul-paul-dev/3d-chatgpt-assistant/README.md

 - [ ] Update the context/system message of ChatGPT to support complex requestes
 - [ ] Add subtitles to the assistant
 - [ ] **Important!
 Fix useWhisper without copying the dist folder to node_modules😅**
+- [ ] Put the context into a seperate file

 ### **Nice-To-Have**